Worcester Repertory Company: Pat Trueman (1988 - 1994)

-Pat Truman arrived as the Artistic Director of the Worcester Repertory Company from the Oldham Coliseum.
+Pat Trueman arrived as the Artistic Director of the Worcester Repertory Company from the Oldham Coliseum.
 She had also directed extensively for BBC Drama and the BBC World Service.
-During her tenure as the Artistic Director the Swan Theatre was nominated for the TMA Most Welcoming Theatre in England and Wales Award as well as an Award for Best Show for Young People.
+During her tenure as Artistic Director, the Swan Theatre was nominated for the TMA Most Welcoming Theatre in England and Wales Award as well as for an Award for Best Show for Young People.
 Productions staged during this time included Othello', The Glass Menagerie, The Recruiting Officer, Our Country's Good, A Midsummer Night's Dream, Far From the Madding Crowd and The Lusty Comedy of Tom Jones.
-Pat Trueman appointed two Associate Directors during her time.
-Paul Clarkson, who had previously been a member of the acting company and Jenny Stephens who went on to take over as the next Artistic Director.
+Pat Trueman appointed two Associate Directors during her time: Paul Clarkson, who had previously been a member of the acting company; and Jenny Stephens, who would later take over as the next Artistic Director.

 Jenny Stephens (1994 - 2002)

 Jenny Stephens had worked as a freelance director and Associate of the company before taking up the post of Artistic Director.
-She had also won the coveted BP Young Director's Award.
-Productions during her time as Artistic Director includes, The Wizard of Oz, Steaming, The Malvern Widow, The Importance of Being Earnest, Talking Heads, When I Was A Girl, Who's Afraid of Virginia Wolf, Henceforward, The Seagull and Private Lives.
-Another hallmark of Stephens' time with the WRC was the inclusion of community work resulting in productions that utilised members of the youth theatre, amateur companies and professional company in new work written by members of the writer's network at the Swan Theatre.
+She had also won the BP Young Director's Award.
+Productions during her time as Artistic Director included The Wizard of Oz, Steaming, The Malvern Widow, The Importance of Being Earnest, Talking Heads, When I Was A Girl, Who's Afraid of Virginia Woolf?, Henceforward, The Seagull and Private Lives.
+Stephens' time with the WRC significantly incorporated community work, resulting in productions that utilised members of the youth theatre, amateur companies and professional company in new work written by members of the writer's network at the Swan Theatre.
 There were a number of Associate Directors during this time, most notably Mark Babych, Dawn Allsop & Paul Milton.